Introduction

 Authentication Header

-Include your API Key in theX-API-Key
+Include your API Key in theX-API-Key header of each request:

 API Key Types